turnip cake (lo bak go)

 1/8 tsp white pepper

-Fresh chives, sprouts, fresh radish slices for garnish (optional)
+Fresh chives, scallions, sprouts, and/or radish slices for garnish (optional)

 Vegan oyster sauce, hoisin sauce, or chili crisp for serving (optional)